jkriege2/JKQtPlotter/README.md

 [![Lates Release](https://img.shields.io/github/v/release/jkriege2/JKQtPlotter)](https://github.com/jkriege2/JKQtPlotter/releases)

 JKQTPlotter contains two different build systems: A modern [CMake](https://cmake.org/)-based build and an older (and deprecated!)
-QMake-based build (which works out of the box with Qt 5.x).
+QMake-based build (which works out of the box with Qt 5.x and QT 6.x).
 Both systems are explained in detail in http://jkriege2.github.io/JKQtPlotter/page_buildinstructions.html.

 With [CMake](https://cmake.org/) you can easily build JKQTPlotter and all its examples, by calling something like: